rjgleave/aws-batch-universal-scheduler/README.md

 ![S3 Bucket](https://github.com/rjgleave/aws-batch-universal-scheduler/blob/master/assets/s3-bucket.png)

-5. Build DynamoDB table and load the S3 schedule into the table (use the programs provided in the folder above)
+5. Build DynamoDB schedule table and load the S3 schedule into the table (use the programs provided in the folder above)

 ![DynamoDB](https://github.com/rjgleave/aws-batch-universal-scheduler/blob/master/assets/dynamodb-schedule-table.png)

+6. Create a Schedule History table in DynamoDB to hold the processed schedules each time they complete processing.

-6. Test your state machine manually, using the input-template.json document provided in the folder above.
+7. Test your state machine manually, using the input-template.json document provided in the folder above.

 ![Input Document](https://github.com/rjgleave/aws-batch-universal-scheduler/blob/master/assets/sample-input-document.png)

-7. Create the API which you will use to start the state machine by sending a message.
+8. Create the API which you can use as an alternate mechanism to start the state machine by sending a message.
 See the instruction link below if you need help doing that.
 Use the provided test message in the folder above.

 ![API Gateway Message](https://github.com/rjgleave/aws-batch-universal-scheduler/blob/master/assets/sample-api-gateway-message.png)

+Other Topics:

+a) Restarting failed jobs:   This can be done by using the RESTART input document or submitting the RESTART message (if using API gateway).
+See examples below.

+The key difference between a normal start document and a restart document is the addition of the Start Date/Time as well as the "RESTART" status code.
+Restarts will automatically handle dependencies and know which jobs have complete already to avoid duplicate processing.

+b) Skipping Steps:  Sometimes you may want to skip a certain step during a restart process.
+If so, you simply find that scheduled instance in the Schedule History table and change the status of that particular job step to "PASS" as illustrated below.

+Then simply restart the job as indicated in section a) above.

 __Additional Resources__